Home/ Introducing Lytro: Will it make your camera a dinosaur?

 Most importantly, capturing a light field allows the image to be focused and re-focused after the fact.
 Using some very fancy math it is possible to selectively focus on different areas of the scene, and de-focus other areas once you've captured a light field -- or simply to make it possible to shoot without worrying too much about focus.

-Rather than trying to explain how cool this ability is, I'll encourage you to using some of Stanford's public light field images and online Flash-based viewer.
+Rather than trying to explain how cool this ability is, I'll encourage you to check it out online using some of Stanford's public light field images and online Flash-based viewer.
 You can focus in on any part of the chess board after the fact.

 Stanford plenoptic camera array used to research light fields